tomekc/SwiftJSONMapper/README.md

 This is an attempt to solve a problem of mapping JSON data onto matching Swift objects.
 Apparently, Swift language is designed to be more static than Objective-C, and some reflection voodoo is not going to work.
 It is hard to predict if it will be ever possible.

-## Założenia

-Swift objects which are mappable from JSON shall implement  `JSONSerializable` protocol.
+With JSONMapper, Swift objects which are mappable from JSON shall implement  `JSONSerializable` protocol.
 This is quite strong requirement: however, most likely you are owner of mapped objects and you can conform to multiple protocols.

 ## Features